GarlandQ/project-1-photoshare-GarlandQ/README.md

 - [ ] A user can reset their password if they forgot (will likely require adding email to sign up)

 ## TESTING
-Code Coverage: [insert_coverage_here]
+Code Coverage: 38%

-A coverage report is included at: [insert coverage report path]
+A coverage report is included at: [Here](https://github.com/notabela-org/project-1-photoshare-GarlandQ/tree/master/coverage_result)

 ## Video Walkthrough